FourSight

 Component Organization

-Show at least 90 days of uptime history.
-A long green streak builds confidence.
-When incidents occur, the history provides context about your overall reliability.
+Show at least 90 days of uptime history per component.
+A long unbroken green streak builds confidence visually.
+When incidents occur, the surrounding green provides context — a 2-hour outage looks better against a 90-day perfect streak than against no history at all.

-During incidents, update your status page every 15–30 minutes even if there's no new information.
-Silence breeds anxiety.
-A simple 'Still investigating, no ETA yet' is better than nothing.
+During incidents, update your status page every 15-30 minutes even if you have no new information.
+Silence breeds anxiety; 'Still investigating, no ETA yet' is far better than nothing.

 Monitoring a Commercial SaaS?